 Resolved, that Dr Carnahan, Mr Cooley and Mr Green be a committee to carry the immediate proceeding resolution into effect.”

+The use of stone made sense given that the two closest buildings to the proposed house were Nassau Hall and the Library, and both of these buildings were constructed with stone from the local quarry.

-Dr. James Carnahan was President of the College.
+Dr. James Carnahan, identified in the above resolution, was President of the College.
 Rev. Eli Field Cooley of Trenton (Princeton Class of 1806) and Mr. James Sprout Green of Princeton (lawyer and son of Carnahan’s predecessor, Dr. Ashbel Green) were Trustees of the College [3].
 Pres.
-Carnahan served as the chairman of the Building Committee.
-We know Carnahan was chairman by comparing entries in the Treasurer’s general accounts for September 1838 and in the ‘Statement of Moneys Paid for Professor’s House’ in the Treasurers records of ‘Repairs for Joseph Henry House’ [25].
-This same group previously had worked as a Building Committee to oversee construction of several other structures on the College grounds including the house that Prof. Dod occupied (built in 1827 also known as ‘Professor’s House’ – this house was first occupied by Prof. Patton), East College (1832-33), and West College (1835-36) [26].
+Carnahan served as the chairman of the Building Committee; we know this by comparing entries in the Treasurer’s general accounts for September 1838 and in the “Statement of Moneys Paid for Professor’s House” in the Treasurer’s records of “Repairs for Joseph Henry House” [25].
+This same group had worked previously as a Building Committee to oversee construction of several other structures on the College grounds including: the house that Prof. Dod occupied (built in 1827 and also known as a ‘professor’s house,’ first occupied by Prof. Patton); East College (1832-33); and West College (1835-36) [26].